Generic Name: esomeprazole (oral) (ee so MEP ra zol)

 If you use Nexium for longer than 3 years, you could develop a vitamin B-12 deficiency.
 Talk to your doctor about how to manage this condition if you develop it.

 Call your doctor if your symptoms do not improve or if they get worse while you are taking this medicine.

-This medication can cause unusual results with certain medical tests, and you may need to stop using the medicine for a short time before a test.
+This medicine can cause unusual results with certain medical tests, and you may need to stop using the medicine for a short time before a test.
 Tell any doctor who treats you that you are using Nexium.

 Store at room temperature away from moisture and heat.